hartbit/swift-evolution/proposals/XXXX-improve-string-literals.md

 * It loses the familiarity with C syntax
 * It introduces an asymmetry between the last line and those above
-* It does not do any actual escaping, introducing developer ambiguity their use in multi-line literals
+* It does not do any actual escaping, introducing developer ambiguity with their use in multi-line literals